kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-k3d.md

-# Configure mTLS Authentication locally on k3d
+# Configure mTLS Authentication Locally on k3d
 This tutorial shows how to set up mutual TLS (mTLS) authentication in a local Kyma environment using k3d.
 This tutorial uses self-signed certificates and is meant only for learning purposes.

 ## Context